m4rw3r/InjectStack/SPEC.rst

 Introduction
 ============

-The basic principle of the framework is a stack of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching a controller's action method.
+The basic principle of Inject\\Stack is a stack of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching an endpoint which performs the bulk of the operations required to create a response (think of an endpoint as an action in a Controller from the MVC [#]_ pattern).
-The action method might pass this on to another stack which leads to another controller's action, or something completely different... you get the idea.
+The endpoint might pass this on to another stack which leads to another endpoint, or something completely different... you get the idea.

-When an action is done executing, its response will be returned through all the middleware, enabling them to finish processing of the request and finally let the browser see the result.
+When an endpoint is done executing, its response will be returned through all the middleware, enabling them to finish processing of the request and finally let the browser see the result.

-In more general terms, the application interface only requires one condition: object implementing the method ``__invoke($env)`` which incidentally also includes PHP Closures.
+In more general terms, the application interface only requires one thing: an object implementing the method ``__invoke($env)`` which incidentally also includes `PHP Closures`_.
 The ``$env`` parameter and the return value of the application are required have a specific format, see `The Environment Variable`_ and `The Return Value`_.

-To make the creation of the stack easier, the class ``\InjectStack\Builder`` and the interface ``\InjectStack\MiddlewareInterface`` has been introduced.
+To make the creation of the stack easier, the class ``\Inject\Stack\Builder`` and the interface ``\Inject\Stack\MiddlewareInterface`` has been introduced.
-``\InjectStack\Builder`` constructs a stack from supplied concrete instances of the ``\InjectStack\MiddlewareInterface`` and a final endpoint implementing the method ``__invoke($env)``.
+``\Inject\Stack\Builder`` constructs a stack from supplied concrete instances of the ``\Inject\Stack\MiddlewareInterface`` and a final endpoint implementing the method ``__invoke($env)``.

 What is an endpoint?